- China Tours +

 The IFC is notable in 2019 as probably the most Michelin-starred place in the world with Caprice for French and Lung King Heen for Cantonese receiving 3 Michelin Stars each and Sushi Saito for Japanese receiving 2 Michelin Stars.

-Chinese New Year in Hong Kong 2020 promises to be a bigger event than usual.
-Not only is it the turn of the decade, but there is a special, extended 4-day public holiday because Chinese New Year falls on Saturday.
-So instead of the usual 3 day public holidays for Chinese New Year, it is extended one day, making it even grander!
+Chinese New Year events in Hong Kong in 2020 will probably be canceled.
+It is the turn of the decade, and there is a special, extended 4-day public holiday because Chinese New Year falls on Saturday.
+So instead of the usual 3-day public holidays for Chinese New Year, it is extended one day, making it even grander!

-There will be a Night Parade in Tsim Sha Tsui on New Years Day, Spring Festival Fireworks over Victoria Harbour (2 or 3 times the size of the Western New Year fireworks) on Day 2, and special events such as Horse Races on Day 3 and Day 4.
+There will probably be no Night Parade in Tsim Sha Tsui on New Years Day nor a Spring Festival Fireworks over Victoria Harbour on Day 2.
+But there will probably be special events such as Horse Races on Day 3 and Day 4.
 Tourists love visiting the special Flower Markets for food, gifts, and flowers!

 The major venues for Hong Kong Winter Festival in 2019 include Hong Kong Disneyland, Hong Kong Ocean Park, Madame Tussauds Wax Figure Gallery, Hong Kong Wetland Park, Ngong Ping 360, and the Sky 100 Hong Kong Observation Deck.

-Disneyland presents amusement and entertainment starting November to New Year's Day.
+Disneyland presents amusement and entertainment starting from November to New Year's Day.

-In 2019, as dusk falls, the theme park will feature holiday events for children.
-In 2018, they featured “A Magical Twilight Snowfall” and the signature “Holiday Wish-Come-True” Tree Lighting Ceremony.
+In 2018, they featured holiday events for children such as “A Magical Twilight Snowfall” and the signature “Holiday Wish-Come-True” Tree Lighting Ceremony.
 New in the park was a kiddies market called "Fantasy Gardens Wintertime Market" for buying gifts and treats.

-On December 15, 2018, Ocean Park officially kicked off the Ocean Park Christmas Sensation.
+On December 7, 2019, Ocean Park starts the Ocean Park Christmas Sensation.
 The entire park was decked out with festive decorations such as a giant Christmas tree, artificial snow, and Santa's Cottage.

 In the 2017 season, the park featured Hong Kong's only virtual reality (VR) roller coaster.
 The Christmas Market transformed Waterfront Plaza into a Christmas village for food and gifts.

-Unfortunately, there aren't pre-Christmas sales with lower prices to attract shoppers.
-Instead, during the Christmas to Chinese New Year winter shopping season, prices actually go up.
-However, the malls try to to attract customers through special Christmas displays and entertainment.
+Because the stores have large stocks of unsold merchandise, you can expect large discounts for Christmas shopping and low season discounts.
+So this winter of 2019/2020 is unusual.
+Usually, there aren't pre-Christmas sales with lower prices to attract shoppers.
+Instead, during the Christmas to Chinese New Year winter shopping season, prices went up.
+However, the malls try to attract customers through special Christmas displays and entertainment.

-Christmas gifts of electronics, clothing, and other common items might be bought at the street markets such as Ladies Market in Mongkok (clothing, electronics, souvenirs, pets, jewelry, etc.).
+Christmas gifts of electronics, clothing, and other common items might be bought at the street markets such as Ladies Market in Mongkok (clothing, electronics, souvenirs, pets, jewelry, etc.) at large savings compared to normal.

 Temple Street near the harbor is where you'll find a variety of products for tourists plus many open-air restaurants for Chinese food.
 See Christmas Shopping in Hong Kong in 2019.

-The busy crowds of Chinese tourists won't arrive until Chinese New Year of 2020, and foreigners who visit during their Christmas, New Year, and Chinese New Year holidays can enjoy the Christmas/WinterFest festivals and events in the generally mild, dry and sunny weather in December.
+This year, there won't be big crowds of Chinese tourists coming for Chinese New Year of 2020.
+So foreigners who visit during their Christmas, New Year, and Chinese New Year holidays can enjoy the Christmas/WinterFest festivals and events with fewer crowds, far lower prices, and the generally mild, dry and sunny weather in December.
 It is good for those wishing to avoid freezing weather elsewhere.

 We can help you tour the Mainland as well.